 Today is February 4 and the Navigate the Chaos question to consider is “how often do you allow your past to determine your future?”
-Navigating the chaos and practicing the art of living well requires a staunch belief that one’s past does not determine their future.
+Navigating the chaos and requires a staunch belief that one’s past does not determine their future.
 New York Times best-selling author Cassie Leo wrote “You can’t let your past define your future.
 Once you get that figured out, you begin to understand the joy of living in the present.
 And the present is full of tiny gifts that we can only see when we stop looking behind and ahead of us.
 Sometimes, these gifts land right at our feet.
 Sometimes, it is our feet that carry us toward them, running at full speed until our hearts nearly give out.
 Either way, never stop noticing them, and never stop wishing.”
 Irish actor Barry Keoghan personified Leo’s observation.

 Research suggests individuals draw strength from hardship and see their struggle against it as one of the keys to their later success.
 A wide range of studies over the past few decades has shed light on how such people overcome life’s adversities—and how we might all cultivate resilience as well.
 One such study was the Kauai Longitudinal Study, an ongoing project begun in 1955 by psychologists Emmy Werner and Ruth Smith, examined 698 babies born on the island that year, with assessments at ages 1, 2, 10, 18, 32 and 40.

 The easy thing to do is to blame your past for your current situation or for blocking future opportunities.
-Those who navigate the chaos and practice the art of living well understand how counterproductive it is to blame their past for their current or future life situation.
+Those who navigate the chaos understand how counterproductive it is to blame their past for their current or future life situation.
 They do the hard work required to develop the resilience necessary to focus on making the future better than the present.
 As author Alain de Botton noted “A good half of the art of living is resilience.”